pantheon-systems/documentation/source/docs/articles/sites/domains/dns-records-for-directing-your-domain-to-your-pantheon-site.md

 ---
 title: DNS Records for Directing Your Domain to Your Pantheon Site
-description: Recommended DNS configurations for pointing a domain to a Pantheon site.
+description: Recommended DNS configurations for pointing a domain to a Pantheon Drupal or WordPress site.
 category:
   - developing
 keywords: dns, dns records, point your domain, point domain to pantheon, pointing your domain to your pantheon site, dns host, dns configuration, add domain to a site, dns records for https, dns records for http, dns records for http sites, dns records for https sites